roadrunner-server/roadrunner-docs/docs/en/plugins/server.md

 # Plugins — Server

-RoadRunner server plugin, is responsible for starting worker pools for plugins that use workers, such as `http`, `tcp`, `jobs`, `centrifuge`, and `grpc`.
+RoadRunner server plugin, is responsible for starting worker pools for plugins that use workers, such as `http`, `tcp`, `jobs`, `centrifuge`, `temporal`, and `grpc`.
 The worker pools inherit all of RoadRunner's features, such as supervising, state machine, and command handling.

 ## Configuration

 The `server` section contains various options for configuring the plugin.

-Here is an example of a configuration file:
+**Here is an example of a configuration:**

 ```yaml .rr.yaml
 server: